-Kentish Town is in the north-east of Camden, 1.5km north of London's Central Activity Zone and 1km from the King's Cross Knowledge Quarter around King's Cross and Euston stations.
+Kentish Town is in the north of Camden, one kilometre from London's Central Activity Zone and the King's Cross Knowledge Quarter around King's Cross and Euston stations.
 The area benefits from excellent rail connections to both of these employment and cultural centres.
-The Northern Line stops at Kentish Town with journey times into Central London in 7 minutes.
-Kentish Town has a Thameslink station with connections to St Pancras to the south, only 4 minutes away, and Luton Airport to the north.
+The Northern Line stops at Kentish Town with journey times into Central London in seven minutes.

+Kentish Town has a Thameslink station with connections to St Pancras to the south, only four minutes away, and Luton Airport to the north.
 Surrounding stations including Kentish Town West and Gospel Oak provide orbital connections around London on the Overground line.

-Immediately to the north of the area is Hampstead Heath: over 320ha of publicly accessible Metropolitan Open Land that includes ponds, ancient woodland, open space, playgrounds, a lido and running track.
+Immediately to the north of the area is Hampstead Heath: over 320ha of publicly accessible Metropolitan Open Land that includes ponds, ancient woodland, open space, playgrounds, a lido and sports facilities.

+Development areas

 Within the framework area there are two principle development areas that are expected to come forward for comprehensive redevelopment: the Regis Road Growth Area and Murphy's Yard.

 Regis Road Growth Area has been designated in the Local Plan for comprehensive employment-led mixed use development.

 Murphy is the main landowner and occupier of the designated industrial land to the north of the railway, and intend to redevelop their site.

-Regis Road Growth Area The Regis Road area is bound to the north and west by railway lines, to the south by the rear of properties along Holmes Road and to the east by York Mews behind Kentish Town Road.
+Regis Road Growth Area

+The Regis Road area is 7.5 hectares and is bound to the north and west by railway lines, to the south by the rear of properties along Holmes Road and to the east by York Mews behind Kentish Town Road.
 It is virtually hidden from public view.
 The area is in multiple landownerships with access currently restricted to the Regis Road/Kentish Town Road junction.

 The area is characterised by relatively low density industrial sheds constructed in the 1980s with large areas of yard space and surface car parking.

+Murphy's Yard

-Murphy's Yard Murphy's Yard lies to the west of Highgate Road and is bounded to the north, west and south by railway lines.
+Murphy's Yard is approximately 6.8 hectares and lies to the west of Highgate Road.
+It is bounded to the north, west and south by railway lines.
 The northern tip of the site is directly opposite Hampstead Heath.
 The site is in a single land ownership with access off Gordon House Road, Sanderson Close and Greenwood Place.

 There are significant level changes across the site, rising from the Midland Mainline in the south upwards to meet Hamsptead Heath.
 Much of the southern part of the site is over a storey below the buildings on Highgate Road.

-19

-DRAFT

 There are three locomotive sheds on the site which are locally listed.
 Other than these large buildings, development on the site is very low intensity.
 The railway lines support important biodiverse corridors and Sites of Importance for Nature Conservation.
 Their dense planting, particularly to the north of the site, lends a green character to an otherwise industrial area.